gatsbyjs/gatsby/docs/docs/glossary/server-side-rendering.md

 Server-side rendering with JavaScript works similarly to other server-side languages such as PHP or .NET, but with [Node.js](/docs/glossary/node/) as the runtime environment.
 When the server receives a request, it parses the JavaScript modules and data required to generate a response, and returns a rendered HTML page to the browser.

 Single-page applications use client-side rendering.
-All URL requests are redirected to the same, bare-bones HTML document, like the examle that follows.
+All URL requests are redirected to the same, bare-bones HTML document, like the example that follows.

 ```sql
 <!DOCTYPE html>